regorxxx/foobar2000-SMP.github.io/docs/others/ajquery-xxx.md

 - Query browser: by configured tags.
 - Artwork support: front cover or disc animation.
 - Console logging: able to read a txt file on server (for ex. the console log).
+- Contextual menus: on selected items by right clicking.
-- Contextual menus: able to run any contextual menu by name.
+- Run commands: able to run any contextual menu by name.
 - Rating: displayed on playlist and full tagging support.
 - Playlist Tools: Full integration with SMP script; all tools and menus, output and DSP selection.
 - Playlist Manager: Full integration with SMP script; browse, load, lock, create, ... playlist files.